Trump envoy Witkoff meets Putin ahead of Russia-Ukraine peace deadline

 Trump said he updated America’s allies in Europe about the meeting and that they will work toward an end to the Russia-Ukraine war “in the days and weeks to come.”

-Earlier on Wednesday, a White House official said the U.S. was still expected to impose secondary sanctions against Russia on Friday after a 10-day deadline Trump imposed is set to expire.
+Earlier on Wednesday, a White House official said the U.S. was still expected to impose secondary sanctions against Russia on Friday, after a 10-day deadline that Trump imposed is to expire.
 The White House has not yet released details about the sanctions.
 The official was not authorized to speak publicly and spoke on condition of anonymity.

 Washington has threatened “severe tariffs” and other economic penalties if the killing doesn’t stop.